thegarage/thegarage-template/files/CONTRIBUTING.md

 * (optional) Smoketest changes in staging environment (via `git integrate staging`)
 * Ensure that build is green (local build + travis-ci and/or deploy to staging environment)

-Use socialcast-git-extensions `release` command to automate the process.
+Use thegarage-gitx `release` command to automate the process.

 ```
 $ git release